 The MARSBalloon Project

-MARSBalloon is an exciting project for UK school students to carry out Mars science experiments without having to put on a spacesuit!
+MARSBalloon is an exciting project for school students and science clubs to carry out Mars science experiments without having to put on a spacesuit!

 This allows students to test the response of electronics, materials, plants and even food to the conditions outside of a future Mars base, helping future explorers to prepare for this strange and hostile environment.
 The whole flight lasts approximately four hours and the MARSBalloon team will chase after the balloon to recover the experiments after landing, allowing them to be returned to the students for analysis.

-The MARSBalloon project is supported by Thales UK and run by STEM ambassadors from Thales Alenia Space, that will test student ideas for technologies that could one day be destined for Mars.
+The MARSBalloon project is supported by Thales UK and run by enthusiastic STEM supporters from Thales Alenia Space, that will test student ideas for technologies that could one day be destined for Mars.

 The aim is to test anything that humans or robots will be doing on Mars in the future.